 - Education and Learning

-Th Commission has produced a range of progress reports.
-Some are general and others to state government departments.
-You can find links to them and a lot of other resources on the DRC Document Library website page.
+The Commission produced a range of progress reports.
+Some were general and others directed specifically to state government departments.

-There are 2 main ways you can tell your story about Violence, Abuse, Neglect and Exploitation.
-You can make a submission in writing, by phone, or with a recording or you can request and attend a private session.
+There were 2 main ways that we could tell our stories about Violence, Abuse, Neglect and Exploitation.
+Submissions were made in writing, by phone, by a video or audio recording or by attending a private session.

 - What happened?

-- What would you like to change about the systems that let this happen to you?
+- What you wanted to change about the systems that let this happen to you?

-- Is there anything else you would like the Commission know?
+- Anything else that you wanted the Commission to know?

-- Is there a message you have for the rest of Australia?
+- Any messages you had for the rest of Australia?

-Private Sessions allow you to tell your story directly to one of the Commissioners in a confidential setting.
-Your identity, and anything you tell the Commissioner in the lead-up to and during a private session is protected from disclosure by law.
-Even after the DRC has ended, your information is protected except in very specific circumstances related to offences against an Australian law and the DRC considers it appropriate to communicate it to a law enforcement agency.
+Private Sessions allowed you to tell your story directly to one of the Commissioners in a confidential setting.
+Your identity, and anything you told the Commissioner in the lead-up to and during a private session was protected from disclosure by law.
+Now, on completion of the DRC, your information remains protected – except in very specific circumstances related to offences against an Australian law and where the DRC considered it appropriate to communicate it to a law enforcement agency